-Try implementing some of these tips below.
+Try implementing some of the tips below.
 Introverted participants might need that extra push during team meetings:

-- Ask a participant of their opinion on the task at hand
+- Ask a participant for their opinion on the task at hand

 - Request a quick update from someone who hasn’t spoken up yet

 - Ask if a team member has anything to add

 - Check-in with employees to make sure they are not overwhelmed with their work